CMU Office of Study Abroad Scholarship

 Did you know that nearly 70% of students who apply for a scholarship through The Office of Study Abroad receive an award?
 Students who study abroad for at least two weeks and meet the requirements are eligible for:

-- up to $500 for faculty-led and summer study abroad programs, two to eight weeks in length
+- up to $500 for summer study abroad programs, including faculty-led programs, that are two to eight weeks in length

-- up to $750 for programs eight weeks and over in the summer
+- up to $750 for programs eight weeks or longer in the summer

 - $250-$2,500 for semester or academic year study abroad